 - In the Role to Assume box, type the role name, not the full Amazon Resource Name (ARN) of the role.
-CPM cannot automatically determine what the role name is, since it is defined at the target account, which CPM has no access to yet.
+N2WS cannot automatically determine what the role name is, since it is defined at the target account, which N2WS has no access to yet.

 - The External ID box is optional unless the cross-account role was created with the 3rd party option.

-Note: You can add as many AWS accounts as your CPM edition permits.
+Note: You can add as many AWS accounts as your N2WS edition permits.

 For support issues, contact N2W Software support.
 To collect and download support logs, select download logs at the bottom of the screen.